 Studies have not tested the effects of hexachlorabutadiene on humans.
 Mice that breathed hexachlorobutadiene for a short time showed nasal irritation.
-The only other effect seen in animal studies was low birth weight babies from mothers who breathed high levels.
+Animals who breathed high levels had low birthweight babies.

-Long-term exposure of low hexachlorobutadiene levels was also studied using animals.
 Rats and mice that drank low levels of hexachlorobutadiene over both the short and a long term had kidney and liver damage.
 Studies with rabbits found kidney and liver damage from short-term skin contact with hexachlorobutadiene.